 “We believe in putting you in control of your data, and we always work to keep it safe.
 We’re committed to being transparent about how our settings work so you can decide what works best for you,” the company said in a blog post.

-Google also said users can view their past interactions with the voice assistant and delete any of them at any time.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Google also said users can view their past interactions with the voice assistant and delete any of them at any time.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.